seongjinme/KinoQuizAI/README.md

 Back in February 2023, I wrote a blog post about ["Prompt Engineering"](https://seongjin.me/prompt-engineering-in-chatgpt/#chatgpt%EB%A1%9C-%EC%8B%9C%ED%97%98%ED%95%B4-%EB%B3%B8-%ED%94%84%EB%A1%AC%ED%94%84%ED%8A%B8-%EC%97%94%EC%A7%80%EB%8B%88%EC%96%B4%EB%A7%81-%EC%82%AC%EB%A1%80) where I presented an example of engineering prompts to generate a movie quiz.
 This project applies similar but more advanced technique to create a fun and interactive quiz app using ChatGPT.

 ## Lessons Learned
-### Maintaining consistency of the GPT-genarated data
+### Maintaining consistency of GPT-genarated data
 By using the ChatGPT API, the app can theoretically provide new movie quizzes that are never repeated.
 However, the main function of LLM like GPT is to predict the next text based on a given prompt.
 This means that **ChatGPT may not always produce the data in the desired format or topic**.

 To minimize this problem and to maintain the consistency and quality of the generated quiz data, my project implements several data-handling functions on the back-end: sending a well-designed prompt with fine-tuned parameters to the third-party API, receiving the real-time generated data, validating and preprocessing the data, saving it to DB, and adding a retry mechanism for cases where fetching the data fails.

+Through carefully crafted prompts, I was able to deliver quality movie quizzes and related content from ChatGPT in the desired format and topic every time.
+It was possible by implementing prompt engineering techniques like **"Instruction Prompting"** and **"Few-shot Prompting"** which are well explained in [this article of Lilian Weng, the Head of OpenAI's Applied AI Research.](https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/)

 ### Implementing logic to reduce costs
 KinoQuizAI currently utilizes the `gpt-3.5-turbo` model, [which is a paid product of OpenAI at a rate of $0.002 per 1,000 tokens.](https://openai.com/pricing) Generally, between 1,000 and 1,500 tokens are needed for KinoQuizAI to exchange communication with the ChatGPT API and receive quiz data.
 In addition to the cost, the average response time of 5~15 seconds for exchanging data with the ChatGPT API also adversely affects the user experience.